Anna Gould: Personal life

 She returned to the United States four months before her death and died on December 8, 1961, in Paris.
 She is entombed in Passy Cemetery in Paris.

 Descendants

 Anna was a grandmother to Elisabeth de Castellane (1928-1991), who married Jean Bertrand Jacques Adrien Nompar Comte de Caumont La Force (1920-1986) in Paris on December 7, 1948.
 She was also a grandmother to Diane Rose Anne Marie de Castellane (b.
 1927), who married Philippe François Armand Marie Duc de Mouchy Prince-Duc de Poix (1922-2011) in Paris (civil ceremony) on April 14, 1948 (religious ceremony) on April 20, 1948.
 After having children, they divorced on March 13, 1974.
-She was also grandmother to Comte Hélie de Pourtalès who married, as her second husband, the eldest daughter of Princess Marie Clotilde Bonaparte.
+Anna was also grandmother to Comte Hélie de Pourtalès who married as the second husband of Comtesse Marie-Eugénie de Witt, the eldest daughter of Princess Marie Clotilde Bonaparte.